kevinchu-mexiporc/Intro-to-IM/midtermProject/journal.md

 - Sound when a raindrop touches an egg

 ## Potential Problems:
+The potential challenges I can think of now is mostly the construstion of a randomly moving objects all together and the image transformation from an egg to a chick when the eggs are cracked.
+Also, how the chicks are going to fade or disappear on the screen when they are born is another concern.
+The more technical problems will be the formation of the eggs when the ham lays them randomly.

 ## Solutions to Potential Problems:

 ## Behind The Scene: